Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Discussion

 \subsection{Limitations}

 This investigation is the first to explore the interplay between joint commitment and reputation within an evolutionary game theory framework.
 As such, its scope was limited and some questions remain.
-Three topics seem especially interesting: (1) the stability of cooperation under less ideal circumstances, (2) the proof that commitment must be done jointly, and (3) if there are successful norms other than the one studied here.
+Three topics seem especially interesting: (1) the stability of cooperation under less ideal circumstances, (2) the proof that commitment must be done jointly, and (3) if there are successful assessment rules other than the one studied here.

 (1) In our investigation, we simplified the research problem of predicting reputations in two ways.
-On one hand, we assumed that all players can observe the interaction.
-This was also the case in \cite{Fujimoto2022}, on which our approach for reputation predictions is based on.
-On the other hand, we assumed that observers may misperceive the cooperative act, but do not the presence of an arrangement.
-If we allow players to sometimes not observe and to make errors about the presence of an arrangement, reputations of cooperative players may suffer, reputations of defectors may increase and cooperation overall may decrease, comparable to IR under private assessment \citep{Hilbe2018}.
+On the one hand, we assumed that all players can observe the interaction.
+This was also the case in \cite{Fujimoto2022}, on which our approach for reputation predictions is based.
+On the other hand, we assumed that observers may misperceive the cooperative act but not the presence of an arrangement.
+If we allow players to sometimes not observe and to make errors about the presence of an arrangement, reputations of cooperative players may suffer, reputations of defectors may increase, and cooperation overall may decrease, comparable to IR under private assessment \citep{Hilbe2018:PriA}.
 The present investigation did not answer the question if cooperation remains stable if observation is less ideal.

 (2) We conditioned that observers only judge actions in joint commitments, and not if only one partner signalled their willingness to commit.
-We reasoned, that if you were judged every time you commit and your partner does not, your partner had no reason to commit.
+We reasoned that if you were judged every time you commit and your partner does not, your partner had no reason to commit.
 They could just avoid judgement forever by never committing.
 Hence, you had no reason to commit either.
-Otherwise, if observers judged you, if only your partner did commit, you would have no way to avoid judgement when meeting a person, you do not trust.
+It is also problematic if you would be judged if your partner commits but you do not.
+This way, you could not avoid judgement if you meet a person you do not trust.
 Such partners could pressure you with their commitment, even if everybody suspects it to be fake.
-We did not compare our approach with one that judges in such unilateral commitments (see Figure \ref{fig:principles} recognition), but this could be subject to future investigation.
+For these reasons we considered joint commitment to be superior or even essential, and did not compare our approach with one that judges in such unilateral commitments (see Figure \ref{fig:principles} 'public commitment').
+This could be subject to future investigation.